Shshiv0/weather-waves/README.md

-# Weather-Waves
+# Weather Waves
-Music that synchronizes with the weather.
+Music playlists based on weather.
+Vibe with the skies.